How Freshome Reached 4 Million Monthly Pageviews: A Success Story in Niche Domination

 What’s your daily routine now for running the site?

 The site isn’t on auto-pilot.
-I carry the weight for different updates, ad optimization and sales.
+I handle different updates, ad optimization, and sales.
 I don’t see anyone replacing me yet.
-There’s no fixed schedule, I couldn’t say how much I work daily, but I would say it’s more than a normal 9 to 5 job.
+There’s no fixed schedule; I couldn’t say how much I work daily, but I would say it’s more than a normal 9 to 5 job.

 Techniques for growth